Maximum Entropy Population-Based Training for Zero-Shot Human-AI Coordination: Method

 \subsection{Training a Maximum Entropy Population}

-We want to train a population of agents, who can play well with themselves.
-In the meantime, we also want their strategies to be different from each other.
-Subsequently, we define the reward function for MEP as follows:
+With the PE objective, we can train a population of agents, which can cooperate well with each other with mutually distinct strategies.
+Therefore, similar to the objective in maximum-entropy RL, we define the objective for MEP training as follows:

-Equation~(\ref{eq:maxent_pbt}) tells us that for each agent in the population, the agent is trained to maximize its task reward as well as the centralized population entropy objective.
-The task reward is related to the agent and its partner agent, which is a copied version of itself in our case.
-When the centralized population entropy reward is calculated, it considers all the agents in the population.
+where $\bar \pi$ is the mean policy of the population and $\alpha$ determines the relative weight of the population entropy term with respect to the task reward.
+As $\bar\pi(a_t | s_t)$ can be written as $\frac{1}{n} \sum_{i=1}^n \pi^{(i)}(a_t|s_t)$, to optimize Equation~(\ref{eq:maxent_pbt}), we can uniformly sample agents from the population to maximize the augmented reward function $R(s_t, a_t) - \alpha \log\bar \pi(a_t|s_t)$.
+The task reward is related to the agent and its partner agent, which is a copied version of itself playing the partner role in our case.
+When the centralized PE reward is calculated, it considers all the agents in the population.
 We summarize the method of training a maximum entropy population in Algorithm~\ref{algo:mep} and Figure~\ref{fig:mep}.

-After having the maximum entropy population, we utilize this diverse set of agents to train the AI agent to be ready to pair with human players.
-The intuition behind MEP is that the AI agent should be more robust when paired with a group of diversified partners during training than trained only via self-play.
-In the extreme case, when the AI agent can coordinate well with an infinite set of different partners, it can also collaborate well with humans.
-In a more realistic sense, the more diverse the population is, it is more likely to cover most of the human behaviors in the training set.
-Subsequently, the final AI agent ought to be less ``panic'' when facing ``abnormal'' human actions.
+After having the maximum entropy population, we utilize this diverse set of agents to train a robust AI agent that can be readily paired with any player, including real human.
+The intuition behind MEP is that the AI agent should be more robust when paired with a group of diversified partners during training than trained only via only self-play.
+In the extreme case, when the AI agent can coordinate well with an infinite set of different partners, it can also collaborate well with the human players.
+In a more realistic sense, the more diverse the population is, the more likely the population covers most of the human behaviors in the training set.
+Subsequently, the final AI agent should be less ``panicked'' when facing ``abnormal'' human actions.